 I grew up in Fairbanks.

-In my free time my goal is to improve my artistic portfolio so I can get into a good grad school, and I do some fun cooking and knitting projects too.
+My other goal is to improve my artistic portfolio so I can get into graduate school for architecture, and I do some fun community involvement with Fast and Female as well.
 Lately I've gotten into painting with watercolors as a way to capture the feeling of insignificance and awe that's inspired by running in the mountains or skiing in the sunset.
 Landscape paintings used to seem boring to me, but now I've started to understand the pang and exhilaration people feel when fully absorbed in their beautiful outdoor surroundings.
-Now I'm trying to capture it on paper!
+It's been a great experience to turn some of that artwork into cards and stickers that I'm able to use for financial support.
 I also love love love to read, everything from Barbara Kingsolver and Bill Bryson to Carl Hiaasen and JK Rowling, from philosophy and art history to exercise physiology and psychology.
 The trick is to peel myself out of book-land and back into real life- hopefully in time for my next workout!